-- International institutions such as International Atomic Energy Association (IAEA). - Regional administration within the East Africa. - National political administration such as Government ministries and lead agencies with specific mandates to manage provision of energy and national security. - County administrations in the drainage basins identified as having potential to host nuclear plants. - Research and academic institutions - Professional bodies such as Environmental Institute of Kenya (EIK), Institute of Engineers of Kenya (IEK), Engineers Board of Kenya (EBK), among others - Regulatory agencies with specific mandates on elements triggered by the NPP.
-Examples include the Water Resources Management Authority, Directorate of Occupational Safety and Health Services, National Environment Management Authority, Nuclear Regulatory Authority, the Kenya Wildlife Service, among others.
+- International institutions such as IAEA. - Regional administration within the East Africa. - National political administration such as Government ministries and lead agencies with specific mandates to manage provision of energy and national security. - County administrations in the drainage basins identified as having potential to host nuclear plants. - Regulatory agencies with specific mandates on elements triggered by the NPP.
+Examples include the Water Resources Management Authority, Directorate of Occupational Safety and Health Services, National Environment Management Authority, Nuclear Regulatory Authority, and the Kenya Wildlife Service.

-1.8.
-Methodology and Criteria for undertaking the SESA
+1.8 Methodology and Criteria for undertaking the SESA

-The SESA was carried out in line with the provisions of the Environmental Management and Coordination Act 1999, (and 2015 amendments), the Environmental (Impact Assessment and Audit) Regulations 2003, the 2012 National Guidelines for Strategic Environmental Assessment in Kenya, as well as international guidelines on SESA.
-Generally, the SESA process was phased into two:
+The SESA was carried out in line with the provisions of the Environmental Management and Coordination Act, (EMCA, Cap 387), the Environmental (Impact Assessment and Audit) Regulations 2003, the 2012 National Guidelines for Strategic Environmental Assessment in Kenya, as well as international guidelines on SESA.

-- Phase 1 Screening and Scoping, and - Phase 2 the SESA Study.

-1.8.1.
-The Screening and Scoping Phase

-It was aimed at establishing the spatial and technical focus and content of the SESA and the relevant criteria for assessment.
-Screening and appraisal of the KNPP was undertaken through a comprehensive review of programme documents which included:-

-- The Sessional Paper No. 4 of 2004 on Energy, - Kenya National Nuclear Fuel Cycle Policy and Strategy, 2016-2017, - Draft National Policy & Strategy for Radioactive Waste Management, 2016/2017, - National Policy & Strategy for Safety in Kenya, 2015, - Draft Nuclear Safety Policy, 2016, - National Nuclear Fuel Cycle Policy & Strategy 2017, - Radiation Protection Act Cap 243, - Draft Nuclear Regulatory Bill 2017, - Holistic Approach to Nuclear Safety, Security & Safeguards 2015, - Reactor Technology Assessment 2015/2016 and - Holistic Approach to Nuclear Safety, Security, and Safeguards (3S), 2015.
+Generally, the SESA process was phased into two: Phase 1 - Screening and Scoping, and Phase 2 - the SESA Study.
+The Screening and Scoping Phase was aimed at establishing the spatial and technical focus and content of the SESA and the relevant criteria for assessment.
+Screening and appraisal of the KNPP was undertaken through a comprehensive review of programme documents which included the Sessional Paper No. 4 of 2004 on Energy, Kenya National Nuclear Fuel Cycle Policy and Strategy, 2016-2017, Draft National Policy & Strategy for Radioactive Waste Management, 2016/2017, National Policy & Strategy for Safety in Kenya, 2015, Draft Nuclear Safety Policy, 2016, National Nuclear Fuel Cycle Policy & Strategy 2017, Radiation Protection Act Cap 243, Draft Nuclear Regulatory Bill 2017, Holistic Approach to Nuclear Safety, Security & Safeguards 2015, Reactor Technology Assessment 2015/2016 and Holistic Approach to Nuclear Safety, Security, and Safeguards (3S), 2015.

 The scoping criteria for the KNPP was focussed on standard considerations as provided in the IAEA strategic environmental assessment guidelines for nuclear power programmes (IAEA, 2018) in addition to the National SEA guidelines in Kenya.
-This included safety considerations as well as the general nuclear power impact areas (siting and technological considerations, power plant construction, operation and decommissioning, nuclear fuel cycle, spent fuel management strategy/radioactive waste storage and disposal, physical protection and security, emergency preparedness and response and wider physical infrastructure requirements).
+This included safety considerations as well as the general nuclear power impact areas ((siting and technological considerations, power plant construction, operation and decommissioning, nuclear fuel cycle, spent fuel management strategy/radioactive waste storage and disposal, physical protection and security, emergency preparedness and response and wider physical infrastructure requirements).
 The focal environmental and social impact targets included air, water, soil; emissions (radiological and non-radiological), noise and vibration; land, landscape, cultural heritage; sensitive ecosystems; climate change; public health, well-being and safety; economic considerations (in connection with environmental implications) and society; and natural hazards.